Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Priors-Driven Scan Optimization

 \subsubsection{Value functional for matching network optimization in a log-uniform search}

-We compute the value function under the following assumptions.
-These assumptions are for a ``log uniform'' search--an uninformative prior for the properties of the dark matter.
-In large regions of unexplored axion/hidden photon phase space, this is the most appropriate assumption. \begin{enumerate} \item The probability distribution over dark-matter search frequency is log uniform:
+We compute the value functional under the following assumptions, holding the properties of the signal source fixed.
+These assumptions are for a ``log-uniform'' search--an uninformative prior for the dark-matter properties.
+In large regions of unexplored axion/hidden photon phase space, this is the most appropriate assumption. \begin{enumerate} \item The probability distribution over rest-mass frequency is log-uniform:

-A log-uniform prior is appropriate for a search in which we are ignorant about the scale of the mass and coupling of the dark matter.
-A log-uniform distribution is a prior that qualitatively matches exclusion plots, which are usually logarithmic, and it is also more natural than a linear-uniform distribution because the bandwidth of the dark-matter signal is proportional to the frequency $\nu_{\rm DM}^{0}$.
+A log-uniform distribution is appropriate for a search in which we are ignorant about the mass scale of dark matter.
+It qualitatively matches exclusion plots, which are usually logarithmic, and it is also more natural than a linear-uniform distribution because the bandwidth of the dark-matter signal is proportional to the rest-mass frequency $\nu_{\rm DM}^{0}$.

+\item Within the range of search frequencies, the probability distribution over $g_{\rm DM}$ is approximately independent of dark-matter mass.

 \item It is a fairly common assumption that the distribution over dark-matter velocity--and therefore, the distribution over speed-- has no explicit dependence on mass or coupling. \cite{baudis2012direct,freese2013colloquium,rosenberg2004searching} The standard halo model, as demonstrated in Appendix \ref{sec:SH_Model}, is one such model.
 Then, the distribution over frequency $\frac{d\rho_{\rm DM}}{d\nu} (\nu,\nu_{\rm DM}^{0})$ depends not separately on the two arguments, but on the parameter $u=(\nu-\nu_{\rm DM}^{0})/\nu_{\rm DM}^{0}= v^{2}/2c^2$, where $v$ is the speed corresponding to frequency $\nu$.
 (See equation (\ref{eq:disprel_nonrelativistic}).)
 We may then re-parameterize the energy-density distribution over frequency as